What Anxiety Disorders Look Like in Adults

 Adults with GAD will usually experience several of the following symptoms:

-- Difficulty sleeping (e.g. insomnia, nightmares)
+- Difficulty sleeping (e.g. waking frequently during the night, trouble falling asleep, nightmares)

 - Difficulty concentrating